bumps/bumps/doc/getting_started/install.rst

 ----

-Building a useful python environment on OS/X is somewhat involved, and this documentation will be expanded to provide more detail.
+Building a useful python environment on OS/X is somewhat involved, and frequently evolving so this document will likely be out of date.

 You will need to download python, numpy, scipy, wx and matplotlib packages from their respective sites (use the links above).
-Setuptools will need to be installed by hand.
+The distribute package will need to be installed by hand (not easy_install!).

 From a terminal, change to the directory containing the source and type::